Implementation of the $\mathcal{O}{\left(\alpha_t^2\right)}$ MSSM Higgs-mass corrections in $\tt{FeynHiggs}$: Implementation in

 Diagrams are generated with \FA{}~\cite{Hahn:2000kx} using the \Code{MSSMCTgl.mod} model file prepared above.
 Customized wrapper functions for the \FA{} functions are provided by \Code{packages/FASettings.m}.

-Diagram selection in particular is simplified by filters defined in \Code{FASettings.m}.
+They ensure that all parts of the calculation consistently use the same \FA\ settings.
+Also diagram selection is simplified by filters defined in \Code{FASettings.m}.
 Defining a diagram filter which works for an arbitrary topology is not entirely straightforward at the two-loop level but since only a few topologies contribute we have chosen a per-topology approach where particle choices can be made for each propagator.

 For example, the two-loop self-energy diagrams for the neutral Higgs bosons are picked with the following statement: